mhdiiilham/mhdiiilham/README.md

 ### Hi there, I'm Muhammad Ilham 👋
-Experienced backend engineer with a passion for programming and a strong track record in the technology industry.
-Fluent in Go, with experience using PHP, Laravel, and NodeJS to develop scalable, secure backend systems.
-Skilled in working with Docker, Google Cloud Platform, and AWS, and experienced in implementing continuous integration and deployment strategies using Bitbucket CI/CD and Github Actions.
-Strong logic skills, a love for exploring new technologies, and a commitment to writing high-quality code with comprehensive unit testing and a TDD approach.
+Dynamic backend engineer with a passion for crafting scalable, secure systems and a proven track record in the tech industry.
+Fluent in Go and adept in PHP, Laravel, and NodeJS, I specialize in building robust backend solutions.
+Proficient with Docker, Google Cloud Platform, and AWS, I excel at implementing seamless CI/CD pipelines using Bitbucket CI/CD and GitHub Actions.
+With strong logical thinking, a curiosity for emerging technologies, and a commitment to high-quality, test-driven code, I thrive on delivering innovative solutions that drive success.

 ---